vyperlang/vyper/docs/control-structures.rst

 Considerations
 **************

 Just as in Solidity, Vyper generates a default function if one isn't found, in the form of a ``REVERT`` call.
-Note that this still `generates an exception <https://github.com/ethereum/wiki/wiki/Subtleties>`_ and thus will not succeed in receiving funds.
+Note that this still `generates an exception <https://github.com/ethereum/wiki/wiki/Subtleties>`_ and thus, will not succeed in receiving funds.

-Ethereum specifies that the operations will be rolled back if the contract runs out of gas in execution. ``send`` calls to the contract come with a free stipend of 2300 gas, which does not leave much room to perform other operations except basic logging. **However**, if the sender includes a higher gas amount through a ``call`` instead of ``send``, then more complex functionality can be run.
+Ethereum specifies that the operations will be rolled back if the contract runs out of gas in execution. ``send`` calls to the contract come with a free stipend of 2300 gas, which does not leave much room to perform other operations except basic logging. **However**, if the sender includes a higher gas amount through a ``call`` instead of ``send``, then a more complex functionality can be run.

 It is considered a best practice to ensure your payable default function is compatible with this stipend.
 The following operations will consume more than 2300 gas: